-- ✓ Do not use pesticides if rain is expected within 24 hours. - ✓ Apply pesticides only when wind speeds are low (less than 5 mph). - ✓ To minimize quantities of pesticides and fertilizers stored, only purchase what is needed for use in the near future. - ✓ Implement storage requirements for pesticide products with guidance from the local fire department and County Agricultural Commissioner.
-Provide secondary containment for pesticides. - ✓ Purchase only the amount of pesticide that you can reasonably use in a given time period (month or year depending on the product). - Triple rinse containers, and use rinse water as product.
-Dispose of unused pesticide as hazardous waste. - ✓ Dispose of empty pesticide containers according to the instructions on the container label.
+- Do not use pesticides if rain is expected within 24 hours. - ✓ Apply pesticides only when wind speeds are low (less than 5 mph). - ✓ To minimize quantities of pesticides and fertilizers stored, only purchase what is needed for use in the near future. - Implement storage requirements for pesticide products with guidance from the local fire department and County Agricultural Commissioner.
+Provide secondary containment for pesticides. - Purchase only the amount of pesticide that you can reasonably use in a given time period (month or year depending on the product). - Triple rinse containers, and use rinse water as product.
+Dispose of unused pesticide as hazardous waste. - Dispose of empty pesticide containers according to the instructions on the container label.

-4. Managing Landscape Waste
+Managing Landscape Waste

 - Compost leaves, sticks, or other collected vegetation or dispose of at a permitted landfill.
-Do not dispose of collected vegetation into waterways or storm drainage systems. - ✓ Place temporarily stockpiled material away from watercourses and storm drain inlets, and berm or cover stockpiles to prevent material releases to the storm drain system. - ✓ Reduce the use of high nitrogen fertilizers that produce excess growth requiring more frequent mowing or trimming. - ✓ Inspection of drainage facilities should be conducted to detect illegal dumping of clippings/cuttings in or near these facilities.
-Materials found should be pic ked up and properly disposed of. - ✓ Landscape wastes in and around storm drain inlets should be avoided by either using bagging equipment or manually picking the material up. - 5.
-Erosion Control
+Do not dispose of collected vegetation into waterways or storm drainage systems. - ✓ Place temporarily stockpiled material away from watercourses and storm drain inlets, and berm or cover stockpiles to prevent material releases to the storm drain system. - Reduce the use of high nitrogen fertilizers that produce excess growth requiring more frequent mowing or trimming. - Inspection of drainage facilities should be conducted to detect illegal dumping of clippings/cuttings in or near these facilities.
+Materials found should be picked up and properly disposed of. - ✓ Landscape wastes in and around storm drain inlets should be avoided by either using bagging equipment or manually picking the material up. - Maintain vegetative cover on medians and embankments to prevent soil erosion.
+Apply mulch or leave clippings to serve as additional cover for soil stabilization and to reduce the velocity of storm water runoff. - As medians are developed or re-developed, consider designing them so that they prevent runoff and erosion and promote better irrigation practices. - Minimize the use of disking as a means of vegetation management because the practice may result in erodable barren soil.